 In the postseason, teams usually implement a three or four-man rotation.
 This changes the whole bullpen dynamic.
 Thus, the trends you took advantage of in the regular season may not translate to the playoffs.

 Watch out for those line movements.
-The playoffs mean more public bettors will get into it.
-This leads to drastic swings in the lines, so betting early means you can get the best odds available.
+The playoffs mean more public bettors will be betting n the few remaining games.

 Betting On The World Series